Skip to Main Content

 Average law school debt by private institution

-These universities are among the top private law schools.
+These universities are among the top private law schools, according to the most recent available data.
 Though all of them offer high-value degrees, borrowing amounts vary greatly among them.

 Institution Average graduate loan disbursement (class of 2022) Percentage of students who took on debt